top of page

 What errors does this risk acceptance matrix contain?

-To effectively use the risk acceptance matrix as a tool over the entire area, these 4 common mistakes should be avoided.
+To effectively use the risk acceptance matrix as a tool over the entire area, ensure to avoid these 4 common mistakes.

 Bernhard Lindner | SIFo Medical | Risk Management Expert